program-2/reason/README.md

       }

-3- Instantiate the methods where/when needed with "Reason":
+3 - Instantiate the methods where/when needed with "Reason":

       ((new Reason)->inject('Class','Method'));

-4- Inside the methods use injected $Reason object to get an instance of any dependency:
+4 - Inside the methods use injected $Reason object to get an instance of any dependency:

       $Reason->inject('Class','Method');

   (Here the dependencies of dependencies will also be injected as well)

+Notice:
-Notice: As you don't have access to pass parameters of methods directly,
+  As there is no access to parameters of methods directly,
   any needed values can be passed throuth one(1) array of keys/values as the third(3rd) parameter position:

        ((new Reason)->inject('Class', 'Method', array('john'=>'4')));

-  and when injected into objects:
+  or when injected into objects with:

        $Reason->inject('Class', 'Method', array('john'=>'4'));

-  then accessible:
+  and then accessible in destination with:

        $john;

+Notice:
-Notice:It is possible to pass Reason Manually as any of the parameter of the method if the method accepts any paratemer:
+  It is possible to pass Reason Manually as any of the parameter of the method if the method accepts any paratemer:

        ((new Reason)->inject('Class'))->Method(new Reason);